 There are many rows of submerged fence posts with barbed wire and drainage ditches, anybody who isn’t familiar with the area is urged to use caution.
 The area is also difficult for many anglers to read and find productive areas holding fish.

 The area is also difficult for many anglers to read and find productive areas holding fish.
 Your licensed captain is a local expert who has spent years learning these waters and knowing where the fish are.
-Your fishing captain will have everything you need for a successful day on the water and provide you with your best chances at catching a Florida trophy bass.
+Your fishing captain will have everything you need for a successful day on the water and provide you with your best chances of catching a Florida trophy bass.

 February Kenansville Bass Fishing When it comes to Central Florida bass fishing, your options are endless.
 This destination is filled...